levyy7/Elect-EU/README.md

 Welcome to **ElectEU**! 🎉 ElectEU is a secure, reliable, and user-friendly online voting system designed for European citizens to cast their votes easily from anywhere.
 This app incorporates **two-factor authentication (2FA)** using Google Authenticator to ensure that voting is both secure and trustworthy.

+> **Note:** If you want the app to work with HTTPS, please request the necessary keys from the developers.

 ## 🌟 Features:

 - 🛡️ **Two-Factor Authentication (2FA)** for added security